jamesaduncan/osom.guide/src/executive.md

 ---
 layout: document
-subtitle: Executive Terms of Reference
+subtitle: Executive
+tags:
+  - concept
 ---
 The OSOM executive exists to implement [doctrine](/doctrine/) in the organisation.
 In so doing, it plays the role of providing oversight and governance to the service network by holding service managers accountable for their services, through a number of tools and methods.